pmcollins/gumdrop/gumdrop.json/README.md

 }
 ```

-Once you've created your deserializer, you can call `toJson`.
+Once we've created our deserializer, we can call `toJson` to turn an object into JSON.

 ```java
 Name name = new Name("bilbo", "baggins");